akankshya107/evaluation_interface/guideline_summary_evaluation.md

 ---

+**Question 1: List the key details of the summary.**

+>Write the key details of the summary *in your own words*.
+For summary A, a possible response is:

+>The summary includes the key details of the execution of six cabinet ministers in the early morning and the heavy rain.
+>Further, the summary includes the key details of the minister sick with typhoid and how he was sitting on his knees when shot.
+>Lastly, the summary talks about the image of human suffering painted by the story.

+>For summary B, a possible response is:

+>The summary includes the key details of the execution of six cabinet ministers in the early morning during heavy rain.
+>Further, the summary includes the key details of the minister sick with typhoid and how he was too weak to stand.
+>Lastly, the summary talks about the minister lying in a puddle of water when shot.

-**Question 1: Is the information in the summary consistent with the story?**
+**Question 2: Is the information in the summary consistent with the story?**
->The first question asks you to judge whether or not the summary is consistent with the original story.
-The events and details described in the summary should not misrepresent details of the story or make things up.
+>This question asks you to judge whether or not the summary is consistent with the original story.
+The events and details described in the summary should not misrepresent details from the story or include details that are unsupported by the story.

 >For example, *Summary A* is consistent with the story.
 The last bold sentence in *Summary A* contains some commentary on the story, and we ask you to ignore commentary in evaluating consistency.
-The response would ideally be "Yes" for *Summary A*.
+The response would be "Yes" for *Summary A*.

 >*Summary B* is **not** consistent with the story as the minister was sitting in the puddle of water instead of lying in it.
-The response would ideally be "No" for *Summary B*.
+The response would be "No" for *Summary B*.

-**The followup question will be different according to your response to Question 1.**

-**Question 2 (for Summary A): List the key details of the summary that verify that the summary is consistent with the story.**

->Include the consistent details between the summary and the story which prompted you to select "Yes" for Question 1.
-For this summary, a possible response is:

->The summary includes the key details of the execution of six cabinet ministers, the early morning (6:30 AM), and the heavy rain.
-The story mentions these details in the first few sentences.
->Further, the summary includes the key details of the minister sick with typhoid and how he was sitting on his knees when shot.
-All the details described in the summary are mentioned in the actual story.

-**Question 2 (for Summary B): List the top inconsistent details that shows that the summary is inconsistent with the story.**

->Include the inconsistent details which prompted you to select "No" for Question 1.
-These would be details in the summary that are not mentioned in the actual story, or are a contradiction to what occurred, or a misinterpretation of the events of the story.
-For this summary, a possible response is:

->The story states that the minister who was too weak to stand was sitting down in the puddle of water with his head on his knees versus lying in a puddle of water.
-This is an inconsistent detail in the summary with respect to the story.

 #### Payment
 For the initial pilot study, you will be paid $35 to evaluate 33 summaries.
 You will be paid via Upwork once you have completed the pilot.
 Please allow a few days to submit the payment.